 Class teachers incorporate history, geography, information technology, art, design technology and drama into the curriculum, while specialist teachers contribute lessons in music, languages and physical education.

 - Music – Weekly music lessons build toward student performances for the wider community, including weekly assemblies, the annual carol concert, end of year productions and the school musical.
-Nobel Algarve is a Royal Schools of Music examination centre, and children from the age of six can study a range of instruments to level 8.
+Nobel International School Algarve is a Royal Schools of Music examination centre, and children from the age of six can study a range of instruments to level 8.
 Our music teachers from the Instrumental Programme, a bespoke programme for Nobel International School students, run sessions at both Lagoa and Lagos campuses.

 - Physical Education – Students participate in a broad range of athletic activities, including gymnastics, games, team sports and outdoor and adventure tasks.

 - Portuguese – Taught in ability groups from Year 1, Portuguese instruction aims to ensure that each child develops skills to the highest standard.
 Students can extend their learning with after school Portuguese clubs and they have opportunities to mix with Portuguese children all day at Lagos and at play times, inter-house competitions and “one school” events at Lagoa.